 Historically, the church has shone brightest during the darkest times in history.

-It is no surprise to most of us that our churches are filled with "cultural Christians" who are churchgoers but not fully devoted to Christ's eternal cause.
-The American church is plagued with one of the most confusing dilemmas.
+It is no surprise to most of us that our churches are filled with “cultural Christians” who are churchgoers but not fully devoted to Christ’s eternal cause.
+The American church is plagued with a confusing dilemma.
 It is full of lost people who think they are saved.